eliperelman/tc-challenge/README.md

 This will launch a web server running on port 4000.
 Open your browser to `http://localhost:4000` to run the demo app.

-> NOTE: This demo is also running on Heroku at
+> NOTE: This demo is also running on Heroku at: https://eliperelman-tc-challenge.herokuapp.com/

 You can also `curl` the endpoint directly to examine the JSON output: